Music Arena: Live Evaluation for Text-to-Music: Ethical Considerations and Safeguards

 \textbf{User privacy.} Music Arena does not store personally identifiable information, such as raw IP addresses.
 Instead, we collect anonymized identifiers through salting and hashing.
 Additionally, users consent that they will not upload private information in their text prompts or language feedback.

 \textbf{Content moderation.} To mitigate risks of harmful or infringing content creation through Music Arena, every user-submitted prompt is first processed by our LLM-based moderation pipeline.

-\textbf{Training data disclosure.} Training data is at the center of legal and ethical conversations around the landscape of music generation~\citep{barnett2023ethical}.
-We plan to surface available training data information on our public leaderboard, empowering the community to make more holistic assessments of TTM systems.

 There remain ethical considerations for our work beyond these safeguards.
 Music Arena provides increased access to TTM systems for everyday users, which could have long term psychological effects.
 Our user distribution will likely be skewed to US users and AI enthusiasts, potentially promoting increased focus to the needs of those user populations by model providers.
-Music Arena currently focuses on text-to-music rather than other music generation tasks (e.g.,~style transfer, symbolic generation), which may shift focus to text-to-music and away from other tasks.
-Preferences on Music Arena may reflect quality more than diversity, which may ultimately reduce the musical diversity across TTM systems.
+Music Arena's current focus on text-to-music may inadvertently steer the research community's attention away from other important tasks like style transfer or symbolic generation.
 Music Arena also inherits many ethical and societal considerations from music generation more broadly.
 Music generation may change the economic landscape of music labor, accelerate the commodification of music, or contribute to the homogenization of music cultures.
 Overall, we believe the benefits of Music Arena (more rigorous and transparent evaluation, open availability of preference data) outweigh the risks.
-Additionally, a strength of live evaluation is that it can be stopped at any time---we will monitor broader ethical considerations as the platform develops.